-Due to softened bones, deformities appear in weight bearing bones.
+Due to softened bones, deformities appear in weight-bearing bones.
 Knee deformities like bowlegs and knock-knees are most common bony deformities.

-In the chest, knobby deformities results in the so-called rachitic rosary along the costochondral junctions.
+In the chest, knobby deformities result in the so-called rachitic rosary along the costochondral junctions.
 The weakened ribs pulled by muscles also produce flaring over the diaphragm, which is known as Harrison groove.
 Chest cage narrowed transversely and elongated anteroposteriorly (pigeon breast)